-The Electoral Act imposes civil penalties and in some cases criminal penalties if a person or entity contravenes the requirements of the Electoral Act.
+The Electoral Act imposes civil penalties and, in some cases, criminal penalties if a person or entity contravenes the requirements of the Electoral Act.
 The AEC provides support, including this guide, to assist agents of candidates and Senate groups to comply with their disclosure obligations.

-The AEC deals with non-compliance as appropriate to the circumstances, including possible referral to the Commonwealth Director of Public Prosecutions for commencement of legal action.
+The AEC deals with non-compliance as appropriate to the circumstances, including possible civil penalty actions in the Federal Court of Australia or Federal Circuit and Family Court of Australia, or referral to the Commonwealth Director of Public Prosecutions for commencement of prosecution action (where appropriate).
 Appendix 2 contains a list of civil and criminal penalties that may apply to candidates and Senate groups under the Electoral Act.